jeromecoupe/webstoemp/README.md

 # Webstoemp

-The website of Jérôme Coupé, web designer, front-end developer and teacher from Brussels, Belgium.
+Webstomep is the website of Jérôme Coupé, web designer, front-end developer and teacher from Brussels, Belgium.

-- Webstoemp runs on Eleventy and Gulp and is deployed and hosted on Netlify
+Webstoemp is built on [Eleventy](https://www.11ty.io/) and [Gulp](https://gulpjs.com/).
+It is deployed and hosted on [Netlify](https://www.netlify.com/).

-- Despite being open sourced, all code and content remain copyright of Jérôme Coupé.
+Despite being open sourced, all Webstoemp code, design and content remain copyright of Jérôme Coupé.